 Professor Kristin E. Hickman is a leading authority in the fields of tax administration, administrative law, and statutory interpretation.
 Her articles on these topics have appeared in the Columbia Law Review, Virginia Law Review, Cornell Law Review, and Duke Law Journal, among other publications.
-She co-authors the Administrative Law Treatise and a casebook on federal administrative law with Richard J. Pierce, Jr. Her scholarly work has been cited several times in opinions of the United States Supreme Court and as well as regularly in lower court judicial opinions and court briefs.
+She co-authors the Administrative Law Treatise on federal administrative law with Richard J. Pierce, Jr. Her scholarly work has been cited several times in opinions of the United States Supreme Court and as well as regularly in lower court judicial opinions and court briefs.

 Professor Hickman joined the Law School in 2004.
 She held the Law School's Julius E. Davis Chair in Law in 2010-11, was the Donald C. Alexander Visiting Professor in Tax Law at Harvard Law School for the 2012-13 academic year, and also taught at Northwestern University Pritzker School of Law as a Visiting Assistant Professor in 2003-04.
 She was a Vance Opperman Research Scholar for summer 2020 and the Stanley V. Kinyon Tenured Teacher of the Year for the 2016-17 academic year.